SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/Lab2-A(AKS).md

     ![](./Media/miyagi-image52.png)

 ### Task 2: Explore Miyagi App in AKS using Ingress Endpoint

+In this task, we will be accessing the UI via Ingress endpoint to ensure proper functionality within the AKS environment.

 1. To test the UI run the below command to get the service IP addresses